vidisha02/Wavelets/README.md

 2. HH,HL,LH: These are high-frequency sub-bands that contain edge detail, textures, etc., and other high-resolution structures within an image.

-Double skip connections: To ensure the effective transfer of these frequency components, the model incorporates double skip connections at each down-sampling level:
+Double skip connections: To ensure the effective transfer of these frequency components, the model incorporates double skip connections at each down-sampling level:
 1. Up skip: The low-frequency component (LL) is transferred directly from the encoder to the corresponding layer in the decoder via an up skip connection.
 This helps retain the coarse structure and spatial context in the decoder.